Copilot-Language/copilot/README.md

 a partial answer to one of its main issue which is scalability.

 *copilot-theorem* is a Copilot library aimed at checking automatically some safety properties on Copilot programs.
-It includes :
+It includes:

 * A general interface for *provers* and a *proof scheme* mechanism aimed at splitting the task of proving a complex property into checking a sequence of